 Dehydration problems can become severe or mild depending on the toxins from the bacteria that have attacked the immune system.

 Vomiting occurs during the onset of cholera and can last for a long time.
 Therefore it becomes essential that any nausea condition be treated as soon as possible to avoid dehydration.

 Diarrhea in cholera is often a different shade, pale and milky in color and highly watery.

 Muscle pain is very severe depending on the level of the disease.

 Children can have seizures and, in severe cases, can also go into a coma.

-Low blood pressure resulting from electrolyte loss and excessive dehydration also becomes a major factor in the disease.
+Low blood pressure resulting from electrolyte loss and excessive dehydration also becomes a significant factor in the disease.

 Cholera must be distinguished from clinically similar diseases caused by enterotoxin-producing strains of bacteria such as Escherichia coli, Salmonella, and Shigella.

-The diagnosis of cholera is confirmed by stool culture (the use of selective media is recommended) plus subsequent serotyping.
+The diagnosis of cholera is confirmed by stool culture (selective media is recommended) plus subsequent serotyping.

-Tests for V. cholerae are available in most laboratories.
+Tests for V. cholera are available in most laboratories.